 If you notice any of the following telltale signs, you have a leak (or a leak waiting to happen):

-- You hear your toilet tank refilling between flushes
+- You hear your toilet tank refilling constantly or between flushes

 - You see water flow or dribble into the bowl even when you haven’t flushed it